Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 25 Oktober 2025 14.23.41 UTC
+- WIB: Sabtu, 25 Oktober 2025 15.31.07 UTC
-- WITA: Sabtu, 25 Oktober 2025 15.23.41 UTC
+- WITA: Sabtu, 25 Oktober 2025 16.31.07 UTC
-- WIT: Sabtu, 25 Oktober 2025 16.23.41 UTC
+- WIT: Sabtu, 25 Oktober 2025 17.31.07 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational